arjunguha/compsci220-scala/website/hw/tictactoe/index.md

    arbitrary, even illegal state.** For example, the board may have seven Xs.
    Similarly, the `turn` could be either X or O.

 2. Implement the `isFinished` method.
+Human players often end a game early, when the outcome is inevitable.
+However, you may find it easier to write a program that plays until every single square is filled.
+Remember that if you determine that the game `isFinished`, you need to be able to determine the winner too (using `getWinner`).

 3. Implement the `getWinner` method.
 The `Matrix` class has several methods that will help.
 There is no need for you to use direct recursion.